Owd Bob: Plot

 The story emphasizes the rivalry between two sheepdogs and their masters, and chronicles the maturing of a boy, David, who is caught between them.
 His mother dies, and he is left to the care of his father, Adam M'Adam, a sarcastic, angry alcoholic with few redeeming qualities.
 M'Adam is the owner of Red Wull, a huge, violent dog who herds his sheep by brute force.
 The other dog is Bob, son of Battle.
 He herds sheep by finesse and persuasion.
 His master is James Moore, Master of Kenmuir, who acts as surrogate father to David.
 David and Moore's daughter Maggie become romantically intrigued by each other.
 The dogs compete for the Shepherd's Trophy, the prize in an annual sheep-herding contest which is the highlight of the year in the North Country.
-A dog who wins three competitions in a row wins the Shepherd's Cup outright, which has never yet happened.
+A dog who wins three competitions in a row wins the Shepherd's Cup outright, which has never happened.
 Complications arise—a rogue dog is killing sheep, and both Bob and Red Wull are suspected of being the culprit.
 The story chronicles David's boyhood and early manhood, his struggle to live with his father, his frequent escapes to Kenmuir, and his intermittent friendship with Maggie Moore.
+Red Wull wins the Shepherd’s Trophy in a year when Bob does not compete.
+Bob later wins three straight times.
+Red Wull is found to be the sheep killer, but at M’Adam’s request this fact is kept secret from nearly everyone else.
+A pack of local dogs attacks Red Wull, who kills many of them before dying himself.
+M’Adam grieves and is found dead soon after.